amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ## Finished!
 Please fill out evaluation cards!

-Congratulations on completing the labs or at least giving it a good go.
+Congratulations on completing the labs, or at least giving it a good go.
 Thanks for helping Interstella GTC regain it's glory in the universe!
-If you ran out of time, do not worry, we are working on automating the admin side of the workshop, so you will be able to run this lab at your own pace at home, at work, at local meetups, on vacation...ok, maybe that's taking it a bit far.
+If you ran out of time, do not worry, we are working on automating the admin side of the workshop, so you will be able to run this lab at your own pace at home, at work, at local meetups, on vacation... ok, maybe that's taking it a bit far.
 If you're interested in getting updates, please complete the feedback forms and let us know.
 Also, please share any constructive feedback, good or bad, so we can improve the experience for customers like yourselves.
 You can reach us at <aws-interstella-team@amazon.com>

 * * *